Opening your search for yield to the closed-end fund market

 Closed-end funds are often designed to dispense regular, robust cash flows

-Last year, closed-end funds distributed $16.8 billion to their shareholders, about 6.4%, of the $261 billion in closed-end fund assets as of December 31, 2015.2 Bond closed-end funds accounted for 62% of total closed-end fund assets at year end, which partially explains the fairly generous distribution level at a time when the U.S. Treasury note finished the year with a 2.3% yield.3 Regardless of the asset class, closed-end funds can draw upon a range of sources to create cash flows for shareholders—income from interest and dividends, realized capital gains, and, if need be, return of capital—and many income-seeking investors find this added flexibility an attractive feature.
+Last year, closed-end funds distributed $16.8 billion to their shareholders, about 6.4% of the $261.0 billion in closed-end fund assets as of December 31, 2015.2 Bond closed-end funds accounted for 62.0% of total closed-end fund assets at year end, which partially explains the fairly generous distribution level at a time when the U.S. Treasury note finished the year with a 2.3% yield.3 Regardless of the asset class, closed-end funds can draw on a range of sources to create cash flows for shareholders—income from interest and dividends, realized capital gains, and, if need be, return of capital—and many income-seeking investors find this added flexibility an attractive feature.

 Leverage magnifies return potential for those comfortable with the incremental risk